vstark21/SDC_in_simulator/README.md

 | -------------------------------------------- | -------------------------------------------- |
 | <img src="assets/sample_picture_track1.png"> | <img src="assets/sample_picture_track2.png"> |

-To drive car autonomously open simulator and click on autonomous mode and then run
+To drive car autonomously open simulator and click on autonomous mode and then run in this folder

 ```sh
 python drive.py model.h5
 ```

-## Training
+## Approach

-For **Track-1** using deep learning approach, I have trained a CNN (**Lenet** configuration and modified it a bit) with data provided by Udacity and collected some using simulator.
+For both of the tracks, I trained a CNN (Modified **Lenet** architecture) with data provided by Udacity and collected some using simulator.

-And for **Track-2** using deep learning approach, I have trained same CNN using data collected from simulator.

 Data contains